Can't find answers to your questions below? Please do not hesitate to contact us via our contact form.

 In concrete terms, once the profiles and forms of intelligence have been identified, the teachers design their lessons, adapting the methods of work and the materials proposed to meet the educational needs of each child.
 Times of group work with confrontation of strategies alternate with times of work in homogeneous groups (according to the profile of understanding, the form of intelligence...).

 Finally, to ensure progress, a weekly formative assessment system is put in place.
 A written assessment is drawn up every half term in the form of a half-yearly skills booklet which is given to families.

 The schools of the L'Autre École group provide comprehensive and personalised support for the child.
 The pedagogy of L'Autre École is unique and tries to find a middle way between different requirements.
 In particular:

 1/ The development of the child's autonomy and his integration into a community

 3/ The recognition and enhancement of the uniqueness of each child

 4/ The search for excellence for all

-To paraphrase Maria Montessori, it is a matter of "filling the vase" AND "letting the spring spring flow".
-We have thus done a lot of work towards this goal.
-The number of skills we want to transmit is important and the brain plasticity of children between 3 and 5 years old is extremely strong.
+To paraphrase Maria Montessori, it is a matter of "filling the vessel" AND "letting the spring flow".
+We have done a lot of work to achieve this goal.
+The number of skills that we wish to transmit is important and the brain plasticity of the child between 3 and 5 years old is extremely strong.

-If these disciplines are fashionable, it is above all for us to allow a harmonious development of the child, to allow him by breathing to improve his concentration and to manage his stress.
+If these disciplines are fashionable, it is above all a question for us of allowing a harmonious development of the child, allowing him to improve his concentration and to manage his stress by breathing.

 We refer you to the many articles and studies that are flourishing.